 GeneCards Summary for PTCH1 Gene

 PTCH1 (Patched 1) is a Protein Coding gene.
 Diseases associated with PTCH1 include Basal Cell Nevus Syndrome and Holoprosencephaly 7.
-Among its related pathways are Hedgehog Pathway and Presynaptic function of Kainate receptors.
-GO annotations related to this gene include protein complex binding and cholesterol binding.
+Among its related pathways are Peptide ligand-binding receptors and G-Beta Gamma Signaling.
+Gene Ontology (GO) annotations related to this gene include protein complex binding and cholesterol binding.
 An important paralog of this gene is PTCH2.

 UniProtKB/Swiss-Prot for PTCH1 Gene